jacksoncougar/CPSC-481/index.md

 The project is a mobile application called Green Thumb.
 The application is a gardening assistant.
 Even growing and taking care of a single plant can be a challenge for a novice gardener, so our application will utilize the full functionality of a modern smartphone to guide and assist users in starting and maintaining a garden.

 The app will help users select which plants to grow based on geolocation and responses to some simple questions, such as area available for garden.
 A list of needed materials (eg. seeds, soil, flower pots, etc.) will be given based on selected plants with links to retailers (eg. Amazon, Canadian Tire) that sell supplies.
 Step-by-step instructions will be provided for planting along with demonstration videos.
 The app will maintain a virtual twin of your garden with the ability to add or drop plants as the real world garden changes, with support for multiple gardens (eg. plants in my office at work, seasonal garden in my backyard, year round house plants etc).
 The app will have a reminder schedule and activity calendar so that the user never forgets to water a plant or weed the garden.
 If a plant is not growing like it should, a user can query the app for help diagnosing the problem.
-In short, the app provides all the functionality that a total beginner would need to start growing a few plants but will have a level of customisation to enable more experienced gardeners to curate the assistance they receive.
+In short, the app provides all the functionality that a total beginner would need to start growing a few plants but will have a level of customization to enable more experienced gardeners to curate the assistance they receive.

 # End-users and stakeholders